What is the SQE?

 A few SQE2 sample questions have also been translated into Welsh, again these can be found alongside the English versions.

-A pilot was held to test the operational aspects of conducting SQE2 in Welsh.
+A pilot was also held to test the operational aspects of conducting SQE2 in Welsh in September 2021.
 It involved written and oral legal skills assessments.

 From 1 September 2024, the SQE1 assessment will be provided in Welsh.
 This will be both the questions and answers.